Shoshie-coding/hebrew-language/README.md

 ### **Responsiveness Test**
-- I used media queries to make my website responsive.
+- I used media queries to make my website responsive and can confirm that the website is responsive on all the screen sizes and devices I used as well as various browsers as listed below.

 ### **Browser compatibility**
 - I tested my website on various browsers and screen sizes as shown below.
 The website works well and is responsive on monitors and laptop screens.